Heavy Metals and Toxic Chemicals

 Toxicology studies focus on what happens if you are exposed to large amounts of a single chemical (acute poisoning).
 It was assumed for a long time that low level exposure to chemicals was safe.
 We now have clear data showing that the presence of even tiny amounts of a single chemical can have a significant negative impact on health over time.
 We have barely begun to study the health impact of exposure to small amounts of thousands of chemicals at the same time.
 Even with the limited studies, it is clear that our daily exposure to small amounts of hundreds or thousands of chemicals is a major contributor to many kinds of chronic illness.

 Due to the presence of the oil industry (and their very powerful lobby), Texas is one of the most toxic states in the country.
 Toxic chemicals in air, water and soil are allowed at MUCH higher levels in Texas than in other states - Texas laws allow levels high enough to be considered superfund sites in other states.
 This is particularly bad on the Gulf coast where most of the oil refineries are.

 Toxic chemicals affect all of our body systems, but they particularly impact the:

-Impact on these systems is progressive over time.
-Often starting in the immune system and then progressing to the others.
-Many chemicals are persistent, this means that they do not break down quickly in the environment (some lasting for decades or more), it also means that they tend to accumulate in the human body.
+Impact on these systems is progressive over time, often starting in the immune system and then progressing to the others.
+Many chemicals are persistent; this means that they do not break down quickly in the environment (some lasting for decades or more), and it also means that they tend to accumulate in the human body.

 Toxic chemicals can be roughly divided into two groups: fat soluble toxins (including toxins from mold) and heavy metals.
 Removing them requires somewhat different approaches.
 "Detox" strategies should be adapted based on symptoms, overall state of health, genetics, etc.